GeorgeHoneywood/george.honeywood.org.uk/content/blog/typewriter-five-ways/index.md

 ---

 The joy of the dot matrix printer is how simple the interface is -- it's just a file, `/dev/usb/lp0`.
-When you write some ASCII character to this file, the printer prints it.
-That is it!
+When you write some ASCII character into this file, the printer prints it.
+That's it!
-Here are four increasingly complicated ways to write to this file.
+Below are five increasingly complicated ways to write to this file.

-The obvious way to go about this is a normal shell redirection.
-Something like so will work:
+The obvious way to go about this is a normal shell redirection, like so:

 ```bash
 $ echo "hello world!" > /dev/usb/lp0